LLMs Lean on Priors, Not Programming Language Semantics: Benchmark Construction

-\MyParaTwo{\fuzzgen} We construct this with a depth-controlled, semantics-aware, grammar-based fuzzer~\citep{YangCsmith,Han2019CodeAlchemist}; a fuzzer is a tool that automatically generates programs and it is commonly used for testing compilers and interpreters.
-At each block, the fuzzer samples a statement from \{\texttt{assign}, \texttt{if–else}, \texttt{while}, \texttt{break}, \texttt{continue}, \texttt{halt}\} using depth-tapered probabilities—a cosine decay reduces the chance of generating new \texttt{if/while} as nesting grows—and legality masks that forbid \texttt{break/continue} outside loops.
-To encourage termination, every \texttt{while} is instrumented with a private loop-breaker variable that is monotonically updated in the body and whose bound is conjoined with the loop predicate (\texttt{cond $\land$ bound}).
-More details about the fuzzer's settings and the generated \IMP programs is discussed in Appendix~\ref{sec:appendix-imp-fuzzgen-example}.
+\MyPara{\fuzzgen} We construct this with a depth-controlled, semantics-aware, grammar-based fuzzer~\citep{YangCsmith,Han2019CodeAlchemist}; a fuzzer is a tool that automatically generates programs and it is commonly used for testing compilers and interpreters.
+The fuzzer samples statements from---assign, if–else, while, break, continue, halt---using depth-tapered probabilities—a cosine decay reduces the chance of generating new \texttt{if/while} as nesting grows—and legality masks that enforce syntactic and semantic validity (Appendix~\ref{sec:appendix-imp-fuzzgen-example}).